boldbi/bold-bi-docs/docs/security-configuration/single-sign-on/oauth-2.0-support/okta.md

     ![Application details](/static/assets/site-administration/oauth-support/images/appdetails.png)

-6. The `Login redirect URIs` must be the URI in the settings of your Bold BI application as in the following snap.
+6. The `Login redirect URIs` should be the URI in the settings of your Bold BI application, as shown in the following snapshot.

     ![Redirect URI](/static/assets/site-administration/oauth-support/images/redirecturi.png)

-7. In the next page, you will get the `Client ID` and `Client Secret` at the bottom of the page along with the other details you filled in the previous page.
+7. On the next page, you will find the `Client ID` and `Client Secret` at the bottom, along with the other details you provided on the previous page.

     ![Client details](/static/assets/site-administration/oauth-support/images/clientdetails.png)

-After successful registration in Okta, save these settings in Bold BI settings page to enable this authentication.
+After successfully registering in Okta, save these settings on the Bold BI settings page to enable this authentication.

 ## Enable Okta support for authentication in Bold BI

-Configure the settings in Bold BI as in the following snap to enable the authentication using Okta.
+Configure the settings in Bold BI, as shown in the following screenshot, to enable authentication using Okta.

 ![Okta settings](/static/assets/site-administration/oauth-support/images/Okta-sample-value.png)

-The fields to be saved in the Bold BI to enable the Okta for authentication is explained as follows.
+The fields that need to be saved in Bold BI to enable Okta for authentication are explained as follows.

 <table>